 Common workflows for using feature services

 Depending on the editing workflow you want to achieve, the way that you use a feature service will vary.
-Below are some common scenarios to consider:
+The following are common scenarios to consider:

-For a detailed walk-through of setting up a feature service for use with an enterprise geodatabase, see Tutorial: Performing web editing using data from an enterprise geodatabase.
+For a detailed walk-through of setting up a feature service for use with an enterprise geodatabase, see Tutorial: Perform web editing using data from an enterprise geodatabase.

-For a detailed walk-through for setting up a feature service for use with a database, see Tutorial: Performing web editing using data from a database.
+For a detailed walk-through for setting up a feature service for use with a database, see Tutorial: Perform web editing using data from a database.

-To learn more about using the ArcGIS Server REST API to create data replicas from a geodatabase and synchronize changes from client applications, see the sync section of the ArcGIS Server REST API Help.
+To learn more about using ArcGIS REST API to create data replicas from a geodatabase and synchronize changes from client applications, see the sync section of the ArcGIS Server REST API Help.

-- You want to publish a feature service to ArcGIS Server on Amazon Web Services and don't have a dedicated on-premises enterprise geodatabase.
-You can publish shapefiles or file-based data and have it copied to an enterprise geodatabase on Amazon Web Services.
-This scenario is useful if you want to quickly set up an editing environment and don't want to invest in hardware to run ArcGIS Server or a database.
-Before publishing your feature service, you'll need to create your site using ArcGIS Server Cloud Builder and include a geodatabase with the site.
-The egdb geodatabase that is created with the site is automatically registered as ArcGIS Server's Managed Database.
-When you publish, the data referenced by your feature service will be automatically copied into this database.
-To learn more, see Copying data to the server automatically when publishing.
+- You want to publish a feature service to an ArcGIS Server site on Amazon Web Services (AWS) or Microsoft Azure and don't have a dedicated on-premises enterprise geodatabase.
+You can publish local data, such as data from a file geodatabase, and have it copied to an enterprise geodatabase on AWS or Azure.
+This scenario is useful if you want to quickly set up an editing environment and don't want to invest in hardware to run ArcGIS Server or an enterprise geodatabase.
+Before publishing your feature service, you'll need to create your site on AWS or Azure and include an enterprise geodatabase as the site's managed database.
+When you publish, the data referenced by your feature service will be automatically copied into the site's managed database.
+To learn more about this process, see Copying data to the server automatically when publishing.
+To learn how to create a site on AWS or Azure, see the ArcGIS Enterprise on Amazon Web Services help or ArcGIS Enterprise on Microsoft Azure help.

 Required steps for using a feature service

-Once you've determined the appropriate editing scenario, you'll need to set up a feature service and publish it to ArcGIS Server.
+Once you've determined the appropriate editing scenario, you'll need to set up a feature service and publish it to your ArcGIS Server site.
 The following steps are required:

 - Author a map document to be compliant with the feature service.
 This is a key component to any editing workflow.

-- Publish your map document as a map service with the Feature Access capability enabled.
-This creates a feature service endpoint through which clients, such as a web application, can access and edit the features in your map.
+- Publish your map document as a map service with the Feature Access capability enabled (if publishing from ArcMap).
+This creates a feature service endpoint through which clients, such as a web app, can access and edit the features in your map.

 - Consume the feature service in a client application.
 There are a variety of ArcGIS-compliant client applications available for you to use.